annaesvensson/yellow-core/README.md

 ## How to edit a website on your computer

-You can change everything in the file manager on your computer.
+You can edit your website in a text editor.
 The `content` folder contains the content files of the website.
 You can edit your website here.
 The `media` folder contains the media files of the website.
 You can store your images and files here.
 The `system` folder contains the system files of the website.
 You can find configuration files and the log file here.
-[Learn more about the API for developers](https://datenstrom.se/yellow/help/api-for-developers).

-You can edit your website in your favorite text editor.
-Open the file `content/1-home/page.md`.
-At the top of the page you can change `Title` and other [page settings](#settings-page).
+At the top of a page you can change `Title` and other [page settings](#settings-page).
 Below you can change text and images.
 Text formatting with [Markdown](https://github.com/annaesvensson/yellow-markdown) is supported.
 HTML is also supported.
 [Learn more about text formatting](https://datenstrom.se/yellow/help/how-to-change-the-content).

 ## How to add a page